Address Matching Software: Validating and Linking Location Data at Scale

 Customer 360 and Entity Resolution

-Address is one of the key fields used in entity resolution to link records that refer to the same person across systems.
-A customer with one address in the CRM and a slightly different format in the billing system cannot be unified into a Customer 360 profile without address matching.
-When combined with name matching and identifier matching, address matching significantly increases entity resolution confidence.
-For [INTERNAL LINK: 1F, database matching across systems], address is typically one of the highest-weight fields in the probabilistic scoring model.
+Address is one of the key fields used to link records that refer to the same person across systems.
+A customer with one address in the CRM and a slightly different format in the billing system can't be unified into a Customer 360 profile without address matching.
+Combined with fuzzy name matching software and identifier-based comparison, address matching pushes entity resolution confidence sharply higher, which is why database matching software usually weights address among the heaviest fields in its probabilistic scoring model.

 Healthcare: Patient Address Linking

 Patient records across hospitals, clinics, labs, and pharmacies use different address entry conventions.
-A patient who moves and updates their address in one system but not others creates address mismatches that complicate record linkage.
+A patient who moves and updates their address in one system but not others creates address mismatches that complicate record linkage across systems.
 Address matching that accounts for both current and historical addresses is critical for accurate EMPI (Enterprise Master Patient Index) construction.

 Government: Address-Based Program Eligibility